aredn/documentation/arednGettingStarted/advanced_config.rst

   Specifies whether Power over Ethernet should be enabled on nodes with ports that support PoE passthrough.

 *USB Passthrough*
-  Specifies whether the USB port should be enabled on nodes having a USB port.
+  Specifies whether USB power passthrough should be enabled on nodes having a USB port.

+*OLSR Restart*
+  The OLSR routing process can be restarted by clicking the checkbox and then clicking the *Save Setting* button.
+This can be useful when you want your node to rebuild its mesh routing table but you do not want to do a full reboot.

 Node Reset Button
 -----------------